BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 Here is a step-by-step guide to setup your Python environment to work with Nexus Forge, Jupyter, and the Allen brain SDK.

 This is not mandatory, feel free to use your preferred method.
+If you are using Binder or Google Colaboratory, you can skip this section.

 #### Install Miniconda

-Go to [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and download and install the latest for your operating system.
+Go to @link:[Miniconda](https://docs.conda.io/en/latest/miniconda.html){ open=new } and download and install the latest for your operating system.

 #### Create an environment